Galleria dell'Accademia: History

 The Galleria dell'Accademia was founded in 1784 by Pietro Leopoldo, Grand Duke of Tuscany.

 In 2001 the "Museo degli strumenti musicali" collection opened.
 It includes musical instruments made by Stradivarius, Niccolò Amati and Bartolomeo Cristofori which were acquired by the Florence Conservatory.

-In 2023, the museum successfully sued a magazine publisher for using an image of Michelangelo's David without the museum's permission, even though the artwork (which is physically in the museum) belongs to the public domain.
+In 2023 the museum successfully sued a magazine publisher for using an image of Michelangelo's David without the permission of the museum, even though the artwork (which is physically in the museum) belongs to the public domain.
 The museum also objected to GQ Italia using a lenticular cover to switch between an image of the statue and Pietro Boselli.